 If you have been accused of committing identity theft, fraud, conspiracy, or any other kind of “white-collar crime,” you will need a dedicated criminal defense tailored to the specifics of your charge.
 This is because the circumstances behind these financial crimes are usually much murkier, and prosecutors will try to find creative entrapments that deny your rights as they endeavor to find a scapegoat at any cost.

 In many situations, even if corruption is actually occurring, higher-level managers will try to blame lower-level associates to save their reputation.
 This is why your white-collar crime lawyers in San Antonio are dedicated to offering an aggressive defense.
 Count on The Law Office of Derek S. Ritchie, PLLC to support you no matter how high the stakes.

 Types of White Collar Crimes We Handle

-It is important to remember that there is no one in Texas who is above being accused of committing a white collar crime.
-Our clients have ranged from top-level administrators of major corporations to regular individuals working entry-level positions.
+It is important to remember that there is no one in Texas who is above being accused of committing a white-collar crime.
+Our clients have ranged from top-level administrators of major corporations to regular individuals working in entry-level positions.
 No matter who you are, you will need powerful legal representation.

-Some of crimes we defend include, but are not limited to:
+Some of the crimes we defend include, but are not limited to:

 - Bank fraud